duct-framework/duct/README.md

 cd <<your project name>>
 ```

-Check out the `README.md` file for instructions on getting started.
+Then check your new project's `README.md` file for instructions on
+setting up a development environment.

 ## Concepts